 - Injury risk potential: Dynamic exercises involving rotation or jumping carry higher injury risk if performed incorrectly

-- Muscle building limitations: Building significant muscle mass can be more challenging compared to traditional weight training methods
+- Muscle building limitations: Building significant muscle mass can be more challenging compared to traditional weight training methods — functional training builds functional strength effectively, but hypertrophy-focused muscle building remains more efficient with traditional methods

 These considerations reveal that functional fitness excels at improving movement quality and daily life application, but may require more initial investment in learning and equipment.
 The approach works best for those prioritising practical movement skills over pure strength or muscle development, though proper instruction remains essential for safe and effective implementation.